dynamsoft-docs/capture-vision-docs/parameters/file/index.md

 - A solid green line indicates a one-to-zero or one-to-one correspondence between the two objects.
 - A solid black line indicates a one-to-zero or one-to-n correspondence between the two objects.
-- The dash line indicates that these objects may be associated with one-to-n `ImageParamter` objects, which may take effect at different stages of the algorithm.
+- The dash line indicates that these objects may be associated with one-to-n `ImageParameter` objects, which may take effect at different stages of the algorithm.

 <div align="center">
    <p><img src="./assets/dcv-template-reference-relationship.png" alt="Top level objects of DCV template file" width="100%" /></p>